 Azure resource groups are a handy tool for role-based access control (RBAC).
-Typically, you will want to grant user access at the group level – groups make this simpler to manage and provide greater visibility.
+Typically, you will want to grant user access at the resource group level – groups make this simpler to manage and provide greater visibility.

 Effective use of tagging allows you to identify resources for technical, automation, billing, and security purposes.
 Tags can extend beyond resource groups, which allows you to use tags to associate groups and resources that belong to the same project, application, or service.
 Be sure to apply tagging best practices, such as requiring a standard set of tags to be applied before a resource is deployed, to ensure you’re optimizing your resources.

 Azure Resources Groups Simplify Cost Management

-Azure Resource Groups also provide a ready-made structure for cost allocation — groups make it simpler to identify costs at a project level than just relying on Azure subscriptions.
+Azure Resource Groups also provide a ready-made structure for cost allocation — resource groups make it simpler to identify costs at a project level than just relying on Azure subscriptions.
 You can use cost allocation tags to manage the costs of the resources within the group together.
-Additionally, you can use managing to manage resource scheduling and, when they’re no longer needed, termination.
+Additionally, you can use groups to manage resource scheduling and, when they’re no longer needed, termination.
 Make sure you don’t skip that step – keep waste in check.

 You can do this manually, or through your cost optimization platform such as ParkMyCloud.
 Continuous cost control comes from actual action – which is what ParkMyCloud provides you through a simple UI (with full RBAC), smart recommendations with one-click remediation, and an automatic policy engine that can schedule your resources by default based on your tagging or naming conventions.
 For almost all Azure users, this means automatic assignment to teams, so you can provide governed user access to ParkMyCloud.
 It also means you can set on/off schedules at the group level, to turn your non-production groups off when they’re not needed to help you reduce cloud waste and maximize the value of your cloud.
 Start a trial today to see the automation in action.